RHEPDS/SAP_skillup_HANA_NW/docs/24-labsfour-ha-ge.md

     s4aas
     ```

-  > [!NOTE]
-  > You might have expected that we install PAS and AAS on top of ASCS and ERS.
+  **Info!** You might have expected that we install PAS and AAS on top of ASCS and ERS.
 Unfortunately the servers are to small that we need to split that.

 2. Check that the groups contain the right servers: